 As there is a possibility (although it remains low) that radicalized persons might use chemical, biological, radiological or nuclear material to commit terrorist acts, but the potential consequences and magnitude, both social and financial could be severe, authorities of the counter-terrorism system cooperate to prevent such materials being used for terrorist purposes.
-To ensure these measures, international and inter-institutional coordination mechanisms have been established and national response algorithms (Instruction of Cabinet of Ministers No. 12 "Instruction on the action of the responsible Institutions in the event of finding a substance or object of unknown origin, if it is suspected that it contains explosive, radioactive, dangerous chemical or biological substances, as well as if indications of a terrorist attack are detected", issued on 5 August, 2008) have been developed in cooperation with the State Police, the State Fire and Rescue Service, radiation control and nuclear safety authorities, for coordinated and effective response to potential CBRN threats.
+To ensure these measures, international and inter-institutional coordination mechanisms have been established and national response algorithms (Instruction of Cabinet of Ministers No. 12 "Instruction on the action of the responsible services Institutions in case the event of finding a substance or object of unknown origin, if it is suspected that it contains explosive, radioactive, dangerous chemical or biological substances, as well as if signs indications of a terrorist act attack have been detected", issued on 5 August, 2008) have been developed in cooperation with the State Police, the State Fire and Rescue Service, radiation control and nuclear safety authorities, for coordinated and effective response to potential CBRN threats.